 I recently saw a property for a client who’d been experiencing difficulties with life and personal relationships.
 Even before entering the house I could see that the property was draining her energy.
 Standing at the door I could see from the front door straight through to the back garden.
 This meant that the energy didn’t have a chance to flow round the rest of the house.
 The owner had no support from the property and was using her own energy to keep everything running.
 While we all have to look after our homes, pay bills, carry out maintenance etc, when a property isn’t giving you any support in return, you end up energetically “overdrawn”.
 Is your property draining your energy?

-Using the word “energy” or “chi” can make it seem like a whimsy, dreamy thing, but it can have very direct impact on everyday life.
+Using the word “energy” or “chi” can make it seem like a whimsical, dreamy thing, but this can have very direct impact on everyday life.
 How easy do you find life in general?
 Does it take a lot of effort to go about your normal everyday life?
 Is it difficult to get a new job, meet a partner, save money or do just about anything that requires help from outside?
 If so then something could be out of balance and it could be reflected in your home.
 Conversely, if things are relatively smooth, then the chances are that your home is quite supportive or at least, not holding you back.

-You might start off working towards this goal with enthusiasm but you soon run out of steam or you can’t get the right workmen to come and help.
-This shows that energy is reaching your property but is dissipating very quickly.
-You end up having to work really hard to get anything done.
-This can be exhausting, financially and emotionally.
+For example, you might start off working on a project with enthusiasm but you soon run out of steam or you can’t get the right workmen to come and help.
+This shows that energy is reaching your property but is dissipating very quickly so you end up having to work really hard to get anything done.
+This can be financially and emotionally exhausting.
 Many people blame themselves at this stage, thinking that they aren’t working hard enough.
-It’s a relief to be told that it’s a problem with the house.
+It’s often a relief to be told that it’s a problem with the house.

 The issue doesn’t only impact homes.
 It affects businesses, shops and offices too.
 It can cause problems with gaining and retaining new clients, as well as all other aspect of running a business, including staff morale, cash flow and profit.

 How can a great view drain your energy?